If working in childcare interests you – why not apply now to work as an English-speaking childcarer with Le Repertoire de Gaspard?

 When I moved to Paris and started working with kids, I realized how much the French love to enrich their children’s education with many different activities – here’s my favourite: teaching music to toddlers.

-From soccer to child’s yoga, their schedules are filled with fun pastimes!
-As a caretaker, a part of my role was to contribute to their learning experience the best way possible.
-And an easy and entertaining way to do this, is by introducing some musical teachings to the toddlers!
+From soccer to children’s yoga, Parisian children have schedules filled with fun pastimes!
+As a childcarer, part of my role is to contribute to their learning experience the best way possible.
+An easy and entertaining way to do this is by introducing some musical teachings to the toddlers!

-Studies have shown that music can not only improve their creativity, boost their confidence but also help them express themselves better and aid you on your guest to teach them a new language.
+Studies have shown that music not only improves their creativity, and boosts their confidence but it also helps them express themselves better.
+It can also help you teach them a new language.

-Don’t worry, you don’t need to learn all the difficult technical terms of it, you’ll find that children are naturally inclined to sing along, dance and play instruments with you.
+Don’t worry, you don’t need to learn all the difficult technical terms!
+You’ll find that children are naturally inclined to sing-along, dance and play instruments with you.

-Some instruments such as percussion, help children develop coordination and motor skills, since they require movement of the hands, arms, and feet.
-And the good news is that you can make those instruments with them!
+Percussion instruments, help children develop coordination and motor skills, since they require movement of the hands, arms, and feet.
+The good news is that you can make those instruments with them!
 They love to make their own Jingle Bell Bracelets or Rain Sticks and it takes no more than just 2 materials for this activity.
 Kids from age 4 to 5 are usually drawn to those.

 You can also introduce musical games, such as ‘Walking Music’, when you play a tune and ask the child to walk along on the beat of the song.
 This is really good for their sensory perception!